arundhati-b/Assembler/README.md

   Labels and variables are replaced by their memory addresses and opcodes are replaced by their corresponding 4-bit binary codes.

 ##### Errors
-  Errors are added to a list as they are encountered so that the program does not termiate after encountering one error and all errors can be displayed together.
+  Errors are added to a list as they are encountered so that the program does not termiate after encountering just one error.
+Instead, all errors are displayed together.